raatiniemi/sonar-objective-c/README.md

 	git checkout fix/duration_of_failed_tests_workaround
 	gem build xcpretty.gemspec
 	sudo gem install --both xcpretty-0.2.2.gem

-### Code coverage data format

-Since Xcode 7, Apple changed its coverage data format to a new format called 'profdata'.
-By default this format will be used by the plugin, except if you explicitly force it to legacy mode (for Xcode 6 and below) in your *sonar-project.properties* with this line:

-    sonar.objectivec.coverageType=legacy

 ### Installation (once for all your Objective-C projects)
 - Download the plugin binary into the $SONARQUBE_HOME/extensions/plugins directory